 On Michael Jackson’s“Baby Be Mine” off of 1982’s Thriller, The E10K sounded good but perhaps not as lively as the K3, which felt more like you were in a live setting rather than listening through a device.
 The K3 also sounded more organic and natural.

 It’s like the E10K had this ever so slight layer of fog over the sound.
 As if it wasn’t given ample room to breathe and express its creativity.

-The impact and weight of the K3 is immediately apparent at the start of the song.
+The impact and weight of the K3 are immediately apparent at the start of the song.
 The kick drum and hats were crisper and more lively.
 The instruments (especially background ones) were also more fleshed out, and as a whole, the song breathes more naturally.

 This same sort of phenomenon is apparent on a Master track of Fleetwood Mac’s“Dreams.”
 There was so much more micro detail present with the K3, and even more so than the song normally provides (which is quite a lot).
 Dreams is a fairly detailed song, with a lot of layers, subtle sounds, and almost elusive nuance that sometimes can go unnoticed.